carlos2380/apigo/README.md

 ### Conclusion

-Results obtained were similar, when doubling the concurrency we also double the transactions, then GO is good and easy to parallelize the threads.
+Results obtained were similar, when the concurrency is doubled, the transactions are doubled, then GO is good and easy to parallelize the threads.
 I got better results with AB because uses less CPU than my own client and both are sharing resources with apigo.

 ## 3- Documentation